 American consulting company, Gartner, predicts that by 2024, 30 per cent of corporate teams will be without a boss due to the agile and hybrid nature of work.
 This puts even more emphasis for more agile leaders as teams will be operating without a traditional manager.
-Being agile calls for an environment of trust that does not lend itself to traditional hierarchies.
+Being agile calls for an environment of trust that does not lend itself to traditional hierarchies they spend less time on low-level tasks and are equipped to develop their teams.
+Investing time with and for your employees sends a message that they are valued which translates to a more engaged team.
+When it comes to delivery, organisations are likely to experience reduced customer complaints and higher productivity owing to the investment in training and adequate resourcing.